 Why Learn How to Grow Black Beans Indoors

 As a family homeschooling off the grid in Canada’s Northwest Territories, the high price of food, shipping, and northern food security is nothing new.
-For the past few years, we’ve played at wilderness living, bushcraft, foraging, small game hunting, fishing, and off-grid homesteading.
+For over eleven years we played at wilderness living, bushcraft, foraging, small game hunting, fishing, and off-grid homesteading.

-However recent world events have led us to become much more serious about securing our food supply through activities like learning how to scale up our gardening efforts and grow more black beans to feed our family.
+However, recent world events have made us much more serious about securing our food supply through activities like learning how to scale up our gardening efforts and grow more black beans to feed our family.

-This past year we got 20 Western Rustic chickens - dual-purpose chickens bred for cold climates.
-We'll likely keep a couple and will raise the others to process for meat.
-We also added 10 Barred Rock chickens, which are layers - to keep us in eggs.
-And now we’re considering learning how to raise meat rabbits as well.
+Five years ago, we got 20 Western Rustic, dual-purpose chickens bred for cold climates.
+We also added 10 Barred Rock chickens, which are layers, to keep us in eggs.
+One day, we'll start learning how to raise meat rabbits as well.

 How I Use Black Beans in Our Off Grid Kitchen